With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 I had Jeju black pork (제주흑돼지) a few times, once in hamburger form in Seogwipo and a few times in the above form.
 If you’re a Korean pork fan, you’ll love all reiterations!
 The black pig is native to Jeju and apparently has a distinct taste.
 I don’t know if I tasted anything different, but both were delicious!

-I saw peanut ice cream (땅콩아이스크림) and makgeolli (a Korean alcoholic drink) as a must-try on Udo, but I actually like the one I got from Cloud Hotel’s cafe better.
+I saw peanut ice cream (땅콩아이스크림) and makgeolli (a Korean alcoholic drink) are a must-try on Udo, but I actually like the one I got from Cloud Hotel’s cafe better.
+I’m pretty sure peanut ice cream is just vanilla ice cream with peanuts on it, but regardless it’s still tasty!
+I don’t drink makgeolli, but it’s a sweeter alcohol that’s very, very popular in Korea – especially after a hike or on a hot day.

-One of the things Jeju is most famous for is its sweet hallabongs!
-They’re little oranges, and you might know them by the Japanese name, Dekopon, or Sumo Citrus in the U.S. I love getting the Hallabong smoothies personally.
+One of the things Jeju is most famous for is its sweet hallabong (한라봉) !
+They’re little oranges, and you might know them by the Japanese name, Dekopon, or Sumo Citrus in the U.S. I love getting icy hallabong smoothies personally, but really you can get them in all forms!

-Circling back to green tea — don’t just visit the places I mentioned above, try some tea products while you’re there!
-O’Sulloc green teas are absolutely top notch, and, of course, you know I love me some ice cream.
+Circling back to green tea — don’t just visit the places I mentioned above; try some tea products while you’re there!
+O’Sulloc green teas are absolutely top notch, and, of course, you know I love me some green tea ice cream.

 Things to Do in Jeju Still on My List